yanastany/Projects/README.md

       I took part in a private Kaggle competition hosted by my AI professor and scored a 0.61938/1 and **finished 29 out of 129 competitors**

+# Object-oriented_programming

+Multiple C++ projects from the first course that we learned OOP.
+Each problem has a document where the requirements are.

+* What I used:
+   * C++
+   * CodeBlocks
+   * STL
+   * Basic OOP: Constructors, Classes, Getter, Setter, Destructor, Original operators, Upcasting, Downcasting, Virtual functions, Static variables, Interactive Menu, Templates, Abstract classes, RTTI, Exceptions, Diamond problem

+# Advanced_object-oriented_programing

+A more complex OOP project, using more complicated relationships between classes, and more complex OOP concepts in general.
+This project simulates a library containing multiple types of books a student can borrow.

+* What I used:
+   * Java
+   * IntelliJ
+   * advanced OOP

+##Oracle_SQL - Hotel management database

 # Game_Development

 In this folder, I have 2 different games:
-* 2D Top-down Shooter, my bachelor's degree using C#, Unity, OOP, AI, Photoshop Final Bachelors degree mark: 9.5/10
+* 2D Top-down Shooter, my bachelor's degree using C#, Unity, OOP, AI, Photoshop
+*
+  Final Bachelors degree mark: 9.5/10

 **Outlaw Outpost** is a top-down 2D shooter set in the exciting world of the Wild West.